 An NDIS representative can help you through the process of

-buying products and services with your NDIS funding.
-If you have
+buying goods and services with your NDIS funding.
+If you have any

 If you are not already an NDIS participant, visit the NDIS